By: Dr. Marc Robinson, PT, DPT, Cert. MDT

 ● Stretching/Mobility – Muscle tears usually cause compensatory changes in the hip such as limited mobility.
 You can address any limitations in muscle length and improve mobility in the hip joint with exercises taught by a physical therapist.

-● NSAIDS – Ibuprofen can be used conservatively to manage inflammation right after the initial injury.
-Try to avoid the chronic use of NSAIDS when possible.
-A great alternative to the chronic use of NSAIDS is to use a powerful natural anti-inflammatory like turmeric.
-Here is one of the highest potency turmeric supplements on the market: Active Atoms Turmeric.
+● NSAIDs – Ibuprofen can be used conservatively to manage inflammation right after the initial injury.
+Try to avoid the chronic use of NSAIDs when possible.
+A great alternative to the chronic use of NSAIDs is to use a powerful natural anti-inflammatory like turmeric.
+Here is the highest potency turmeric available: Click Here

 Scenario #3: Your hip pain is coming from the lower back.